ncarboni/arthistorydata/docs/modelling.md

 #### Note

 CIDOC-CRM assume the existence of a SpaceTime dimension, where each temporal entity can be mapped to.
-This system allow the computing of diversity, closeness or equality in time between events.
+This system allows the computing of diversity, closeness or equality in time between events.
 In doing so, it treats temporal extents in their physical sense, characterising each time interval with a beginning, an end and a duration.
-Additionally, CIDOC-CRM assume that our knowledge of the time intervals of an historical event has diverse degree of certainty, and it allow us to record such certainty/uncertainty with specific properties.
-A useful summarisation of the treatment of time in CIDOC-CRM is available in the document [Time](time.html).
+Additionally, CIDOC-CRM assumes that our knowledge of the time intervals of a historical event has a diverse degree of certainty, and it allows us to record such certainty/uncertainty with specific properties.
+A useful summarization of the treatment of time in CIDOC-CRM is available in the document [Time](time.html).

 Following CIDOC-CRM we will model time-related assertions as certain or uncertain, where the certain statements are going to be model using the property P81, while the uncertain statements using the property P82.
-The level of certainty have to be determined by the researcher carrying out the work.
+The level of certainty has to be determined by the researcher carrying out the work.

 We can have two diverse modelling scenario:

 1. Fuzzy time statements
 2. Precise time statements

-In both cases the date is formatted following the [ISO 8601:2004](https://www.iso.org/standard/40874.html) reccomandations that prescribe the composition of the date using the format:
+In both cases the date is formatted following the [ISO 8601:2004](https://www.iso.org/standard/40874.html) recommendations that prescribe the composition of the date using the format:

 > YYYY-MM-DD